AndreiZ0R/Hi_Lo-in-x86-Assembly/README.md

 Requirements:
 <p>
 - download the extra files in the repo, they will contain all you need for running the program<br>
-- make sure to start nothepad++ with administrator right, so you can use Ollydbg
+- make sure to start nothepad++ with administrator rights, otherwise you won't be able to properly use Ollydbg
 </p>